ucsd-cse29/fa25/src/pa/pa5/index.md

 It should continue running, listening for requests on that port, until shutdown with Ctrl-c.
 It can print any other logging messages or other output needed to the terminal.

-The requests the chat server listens for are described in this section
+The requests the chat server listens for are described in this section:

 ### /chats